 One thing that did help me was using a nursing pillow.
 I had a midline c-section incision that really hurt when anything would touch it, so the pillow helped keep the baby off my belly for those first few weeks.

-Here are a few resources that can help with breastfeeding if you are struggling and want to continue nursing:
+Resources if you are struggling with breastfeeding and want to continue nursing:

 The course can really help you if you are having a difficult time nursing.
 The instructor is a Certified Lactation Educator through CAPPA.

 The course comes with a troubleshooting guide to help you with the most common issues could run into.

 If you want to switch to formula feeding or formula feed from the beginning here are a few resources you may find helpful: